 After getting my series of castle selfies, I met up with my friend, Tommy, from UTSA for drinks.
 He’s been living in South Korea for the last 3 years, so it was nice to catch up on our recent travels for a bit.
 It’s so nice to see a familiar face from back home when you’re on the other side of the world.
 We got a little lost, exploring different Japanese game shops along the way.
 We even found one shop that had shelves full of secondhand retro Nintendo consoles and aisles of old games.

 For dinner, we went to a little ramen place hidden in a small alleyway (not Ichiran).
-I’d say my day trip to Osaka was a success, especially for a last-minute spur of the moment deal.
-One of the best part about traveling is the flexibility to do whatever you want, whenever you want.
-Osaka, nor Kyoto, were neither on my list when I decided to stop in Japan, but I am so thankful for my friends and family that showed me around these cities that I would have otherwise missed as a solo traveler.
+I’d say my day trip to Osaka was a success, especially since it was a last-minute spur of the moment ordeal.
+One of the best parts about traveling is the flexibility to do whatever you want, whenever you want.
+Osaka, nor Kyoto, were neither on my original itinerary when I decided to stop in Japan, but I am so thankful for my friends and family that showed me around these cities, which I would have otherwise missed as a solo traveler.